xarray-contrib/cf-xarray/doc/flags.md

 da.cf.isin(["indian_ocean", "pacific_ocean"])
 ```

-You can also check whether a DataArray has the appropriate attributes to be recognized as a flag variable.
+You can also check whether a DataArray has the appropriate attributes to be recognized as a flag variable using {py:meth}`DataArray.cf.is_flag_variable`
 ```{code-cell}
 da.cf.is_flag_variable
 ```